-4.4.1 Quality of "Passed Over" Workers
+5.4.1 Quality of "Passed Over" Workers

-There are several scenarios under which we might find a negative correlation between overall exceptions and outcomes without biased managers.
+There are several scenarios under which we might find a negative correlation between worker outcomes and exception rates at the pool, manager, or location level, even though managers are unbiased and using their private information optimally.
 For example, as mentioned above, managers may make more exceptions when green applicants in an applicant pool are idiosyncratically weak.
-If yellow workers in these pools are weaker than green workers in our sample on average, it will appear that more exceptions are correlated with worse outcomes even though managers are making individual exceptions to maximize match quality.
-Similarly, our results in Table 3 show that locations with more exceptions see fewer benefits from the introduction of testing.
+If yellow workers in these pools are weaker than green workers in our sample on average, it will appear that more exceptions are correlated with worse outcomes even though managers are making individual exceptions to maximize worker quality.
+Similarly, our results in Table 4 show that locations with more exceptions see fewer benefits from the introduction of testing.
 An alternative explanation for this finding is that high exception locations are ones in which managers have always had better information about applicants: these locations see fewer benefits from testing because they simply do not need the test.

 In these and other similar scenarios, it should still be the case that individual exceptions are correct: a yellow hired as an exception should perform better than a green who is not hired.
 To examine this, we would like to be able to observe the counterfactual performance of all workers who are not hired.
-This would allow us to directly assess whether managers make exceptions to reduce false negatives, the possibility that a great worker is left unhired because he or she scored poorly on the test.

 While we cannot observe the performance all non-hired greens, we can proxy for this comparison by exploiting the timing of hires.
 Specifically, we compare the performance of yellow workers hired as exceptions to green workers from the same applicant pool who are not hired that month, but who subsequently begin working in a later month.
-If it is the case that managers are making exceptions to increase the match quality of workers, then the exception yellows should have longer completed tenures than the "passed over" greens.
+If it is the case that managers are making exceptions to increase the worker quality, then the exception yellows should have longer completed tenures than the "passed over" greens.

-Table 4 shows that is not the case.
+Table 5 shows that is not the case.
 The first panel compares individual durations by restricting our sample to workers who are either exception yellows, or greens who are initially passed over but then subsequently hired, and including an indicator for being in the latter group.
-Because these workers are hired at different times, all regressions control for hire year-month fixed effects to account for mechanical differences in duration.
-For the last column, which includes applicant pool fixed effects, the coefficient on being a passed over green compares this group to the specific yellow applicants who were hired before them.34 The second panel of Table 4 repeats this exercise, comparing red workers hired as exceptions (the omitted group), against passed over yellows and passed over greens.
+Because these workers are hired at different times, all regressions control for hire yearmonth fixed effects to account for mechanical differences in duration.
+For column 3, which includes applicant pool fixed effects, the coefficient on being a passed over green compares this group to the specific yellow applicants who were hired before them.34 The second panel of Table 5 repeats this exercise, comparing red workers hired as exceptions (the omitted group), against passed over yellows and passed over greens.

 In both panels, we find that workers hired as exceptions have shorter tenures.
-Column 3 is our preferred specification because it adds controls for applicant pool fixed effects.
-This means we compare the green (and yellow) applicants who were passed over one month but eventually hired, to the actual yellow (red) applicants hired first.
-We find that passed over greens stay about 8% longer than the yellows hired before them in the same pool (top panel Column 3) and greens and yellows stay almost 19% and 12% longer, respectively, compared to the reds they were passed over for.

-The results in Table 4 mean that it is unlikely that exceptions are driven by better information.
-When workers with better test scores are at first passed over and then later hired, they still outperform the workers chosen first.35
+In column 3, the best comparison, we find that passed over greens stay about 8% longer than the yellows hired before them in the same pool (top panel Column 3) and greens and yellows stay almost 19% and 12% longer, respectively, compared to the reds they were passed over for.
+The results in Table 5 mean that it is unlikely that exceptions are driven by better information.
+When workers with better test scores are at first passed over and then later hired, they still outperform the workers chosen first.